Transalations: For a SUMMARY of THE QEP/MQEP RULES , click BELOW.

 - the submitted images will be judged by 5 international judges.
 The QEP candidate must achieve a majority of the Jury votes to be deemed successful.

-- successful photographers will receive a printed certificate for display in their studio, they will also be given a handbook containing advice on how best to exploit the qualification in their marketing.
+- successful photographers will receive a printed certificate for display in their studio.

 - QEP certificate holders may then apply for a MASTER QEP certificate at the first available session.